James Mubezi

 James Mubezi (born 6 November 2004) is a Ugandan professional footballer who plays for KCCA FC as a defender wearing T-shirt number 25.

 Club career

-Mubezi started his career at Kirinya Jinja SS Junior team and he was signed by Mbale Heroes FC where he played till 2022 and he joined KCCA FC U20 reserve side.
-Under KCCA FCU20, they won the Cambiasso U20 tournament in Daresalam, Tanzania in July 2022.
+Mubezi started his career at Kirinya Jinja SS Junior team and he was signed by Mbale Heroes FC where he played till 2022 and he joined the KCCA FC U20 reserve side.
+With the KCCA FC U20, he won the Cambiasso U20 tournament in Dar es Salaam, Tanzania in July 2022.

-Mubezi joined KCCA FC in July 2023 on a five year contract which expires in 2028.
+Mubezi joined KCCA FC in July 2023 on a five-year contract which expires in 2028.